sam-bristow/exclave/doc/Units.md

 .test files describe Tests, which are atomic, fundamental units of test.

 Test objects have hard and soft dependencies.
 For example, it could be that you want to run a color LCD test after running a sound test.
 But if the sound test fails, you still want to run the color LCD test.
 However, both depend on the firmware having been programmed.
-Firmware programming is a hard depenency, and the sound test is a soft depenency.
+Firmware programming is a hard dependency, and the sound test is a soft dependency.

 Fields: